Close Menu

 THE THREE PHASES OF TREATMENT FOR ACUTE LEUKEMIA

-Cancer specialists treat acute leukemia in three phases.
+Cancer doctors treat acute leukemia in three phases.
 Induction therapy is the first phase of treatment.
 The purpose of induction therapy is to kill the leukemia cells in the blood and bone marrow.
-If the leukemia cells die, then your cancer goes into remission.
+If the cells die, then your cancer goes into remission.

 Post-remission therapy is the second phase of treatment.
 It begins once the leukemia is in remission.
-The purpose of the second phase of treatment is to kill any remaining leukemia cells that may not be active.
-However, those cells could cause a relapse, so the goal is to eliminate them.
+The purpose of the second phase of treatment is to kill any remaining cancer cells that may not be active.
+However, those cells could cause a relapse.
+So the goal is to get rid of them.

 The third phase of treatment is maintenance therapy.
 The goal of this phase is to prevent a relapse of the acute leukemia.
-Chemotherapy is the mainstay of treatment used during this phase.
-It involves the use of high-dose, intense drugs and direct installation of chemotherapy into the spinal fluid.
-Additionally, your doctor may recommend high dose stem cell transplantation.
-It is not uncommon for individuals in this phase to develop severe infectious and bleeding complications.
-If this happens, then you will need an inpatient stay in the hospital with IV antibiotics and transfusion support.
+Chemotherapy is the main treatment used during this phase.
+It involves the use of intense drugs in the spinal fluid.
+Additionally, your doctor may recommend high dose stem cell transplant.
+It is not unusual for those in this phase to develop severe infections and bleeding.
+If this happens, then you will need to stay in the hospital.

 POSSIBLE TREATMENT OPTIONS FOR ACUTE LEUKEMIA